wesleygomersall/Deduper-wesleygomersall/notes.md

 ## 2024-11-08

 I am successfully deduplicating my test files but I now realize that I need to account for the fact that not all read pairs will be right next to each other.
-I will need to go through my test files and create propper reference between paired reads.
+I will need to go through my test files and create proper reference between paired reads.

-I also beleive that all the reads in these files will be on opposite strands.
-I am going to look into this tomorrow.
+My error is that there does not seem to be a way to use either samtools collate or samtools sort to sort paired end data such that reads are grouped by name within the same reference.

 ## 2024-11-09